LucaReggiannini/invisible-unicode-obfuscation-poc/README.md

 ## Obfuscator tool

 This repository includes a client-side encoder/decoder tool implemented in JavaScript (file `invisibleUnicodeObfuscator.html` ).
-You can find an online version on this tool on my website: https://reggia.xyz/tools/invisible-unicode-obfuscator.html
+An online version of the tool is available on my website: https://reggia.xyz/tools/invisible-unicode-obfuscator.html

 ![4.png](4.png)